savinovvu/Baikal-Voice/src/common/bio.md

-Hello, My name is Vasiliy.
-I am a software developer.
-My hobby is **english**, guitar playing, cycling, traveling, walking, hiking, driving.
-I was born in 1989 in a small town Ust-Kut in Russia and live in Irkutsk nearby from my hometown.
+I hail from the sleepy town of Ust-Kut 🏠, where I was born in 1989.
+These days, I call the bustling city of Irkutsk 🏙️ my home - a vibrant hub of innovation and progress.

-At school and at university I studied German language and couldn't imagine that I'd speak english in the future.
+Back in my school and university days, I was a German language enthusiast 🇩🇪,
-I told this, because often we cannot study english because we have no enough time, power, money or brave.
-Or in perhaps we don't know the method how we can study it with contemporary technologies.
-I developed my own education process which based on a mix of different approaches and this allows me to correct this situation and use all power of technologies.
-It appeared very helpful for me and I would like to share this method with you.
-*Hopefully it will be an interesting journey for all of us.*
+and I never would have guessed that I'd one day be fluent in English 🇬🇧.
+But through perseverance, dedication, and a unique blend of cutting-edge technologies and time-honored techniques,
+I've unlocked the secrets of language learning and achieved my goals.
+Now, I'm on a mission to share my knowledge and expertise with the world. 🌎
+Because too often, people give up on learning a new language,
+thinking they don't have the time, energy, or resources to make it happen.
+But with the right mindset and a bit of guidance, anyone can achieve fluency.
+So, join me on this exciting journey, and together, we'll explore the wonders of language learning,
+unlocking new worlds of possibility and transforming our lives for the better.
+Ready to take the first step?
+Let's do this! 🚀

 #### My social Media:
 [VK](https://vk.com/id9068175) - daily